Coaching involves two very important parties:

 - Be open.
 Oftentimes, coachees find themselves surprised by the process or the feedback provided.
 Be flexible and welcome unexpected suggestions and try to incorporate new techniques into your work.
 Boundaries are absolutely imperative to the process, but resisting change limits your professional development.

 - Be an advocate.
-Our team agrees that the best coaching results occur with active coaches that have managerial buy-in.
+Our virtual team agrees that the best coaching results occur with active coaches that have managerial buy-in.
 If the organization supports your coaching experience, fantastic!
 Continue to communicate with your organizational sponsor to keep them in the loop.
 If you don’t have stakeholder support, you may need to actively seek out backing.

 - Be forward-thinking.
 How will you use what you learn in coaching back on the job?
 When do you plan to practice new skills?
 Will you need additional guidance in your day-to-day role to get to the next level?
 Creating an implementation plan allows you to identify the easiest things you can do to yield the greatest results.

 As learning professionals, we understand why coaching resonates so strongly with learners.
 It speaks to a number of adult learning principles – it includes highly relevant content, the process honors previous personal experience, and it likely centers around core professional tasks.